JamesWoolfenden/pike/README.md

 #### Eventual consistency

-Some cloud providers follow this flaw<cough>model which means your test IAM role will take time after you change it to be changed, how long?
+Some cloud providers follow this model which means your test IAM role will take time after you change it to be changed, how long?
 This seems to vary on time of day and the resource.
 Whilst other providers like Azure just take a long time for the TF to change.